rishabh-madan/read-count-system/README.md

 # read-count-system (Pratilipi Assignment)

-The Web Application demonstrates Real-time Read-Count System, wherein users can view the "current reader count" as well as the "total reader count".
-In order to access the data, user needs to be authenticated, for which, basic Login/Signup functionality is provided.
+The Web Application demonstrates Real-time Read-Count System, wherein users can view the "current reader count" as well as the "total reader count" for the stories available on the platform.
+In order to access the data (stories), users need to be authenticated, for which, basic Login/Signup functionality is provided.

 ## Live Preview
 https://read-count-system.herokuapp.com/